Andrewkimmm/GPCR-BERT/README.md

 edit the config.yaml file to run for different parameters.

-'model.py', 'train.py', 'utils.py', 'dataset' contains the models and functions that are used in 'two_position_main.py'.
+'model.py', 'train.py', 'utils.py', 'dataset.py' contains the models and functions that are used in 'two_position_main.py'.

 'NPXXY_correlation.ipynb', 'PXXG_correlation.ipynb', 'CWXP_correlation.ipynb' has the complete list of correlation data of GPCRs.